Top Six Things to Avoid When Planning Your Company off-site

 5. Not starting with a general budget

 If there are financial limitations (most of us), then it’s time to get creative and do the best with what you have.
 You can still have an amazing experience within a budget, but it’s best for all parties to be on the same page from the beginning.
-Have an approved number in mind, view the retreat as an investment in your team, and let yourself enjoy the experience.
+Have an approved number in mind, view the off-site as an investment in your team, and let yourself enjoy the experience.

 6. Not setting an intention